The Lorax (film): Plot

-Twelve-year-old Ted Wiggins lives in Thneedville, a walled city where all vegetation is artificial.
-Ted's love interest, Audrey, longs to see a real tree, and Ted undertakes to find her one.
-His grandmother, Norma, tells him about a reclusive man known as the "Once-ler", who is said to know what happened to the trees.
+Twelve-year-old Theodore "Ted" Wiggins lives in Thneedville, a walled city where all vegetation is artificial.
+Ted's love interest Audrey longs to see a real tree, so Ted undertakes to find her one.
+His grandmother Norma tells him about a reclusive man known as the "Once-ler", who is said to know what happened to the trees.
 Ted leaves Thneedville and discovers that the land outside of his home town is a barren, contaminated wasteland.
 He finds the Once-ler, who agrees to tell Ted the story of the trees over multiple visits.
-The next time he tries to leave town, Ted encounters Thneedville's greedy mayor, Aloysius O'Hare, whose company sells the bottled air that is the town’s only source of fresh oxygen.
-Explaining that trees and the oxygen they produce pose a threat to his business, O'Hare tries to intimidate Ted into staying in town, but Ted continues to visit the Once-ler.

-The Once-ler recounts how, as a young inventor, he arrived in a lush forest of Truffula trees.
+The Once-ler recounts how, as a young inventor, he found a lush forest of Truffula trees.
 After chopping down a Truffula to create a knitted garment known as a Thneed, he was confronted by the Lorax, the self-proclaimed "guardian of the forest", who made him promise not to cut down any more trees.

+Ted attempts to leave Thneedville again, but is stopped by the town's mayor, Aloysius O'Hare, who owns a company that sells fresh air and thus is threatened by trees making fresh air for free, so he attempts to intimidate Ted into staying in town, but Ted continues to visit the Once-ler.

-The Once-ler harvested the Truffula tufts in a sustainable manner until his unscrupulous relatives arrived to help him with his business and convinced him to resume cutting down trees, which led to large profits, but also deforestation and pollution.
-After the last tree was cut down, the Once-ler's business plummetted, his family abandoned him, all the animals left, and the Lorax vanished into the sky, leaving behind a stone platform etched with the word "Unless".
+The Once-ler tells Ted that he harvested the Truffula tufts in a sustainable manner until his unscrupulous relatives arrived to help him with his business.
+They convinced him to resume cutting down trees which led to large profits, but also deforestation and pollution.
+After the last tree was cut down, the Once-ler's business plummeted, his family abandoned him, all the animals (along with Melman, his pet mule) left to find a new home, and the Lorax vanished into the sky, leaving behind a stone platform etched with the word "Unless".

-The Once-ler gives Ted the last Truffula seed and urges him to plant it.
+The Once-ler gives Ted the last Truffula seed and urges him to plant it and convince the people of Thneedville to care about the trees.
 Ted returns home, but is spotted by O'Hare's city-wide surveillance system.
-Enlisting the help of Audrey and his family, Ted takes the seed to the center of town.
-O'Hare rallies the citizens against Ted, saying trees are dangerous and filthy.
+Enlisting the help of Audrey and his family, Ted takes the seed to the center of town, but O'Hare rallies the citizens against Ted, saying trees are dangerous and filthy.
 Ted uses a bulldozer to knock down a section of the city wall, revealing the environmental desolation outside.
-Inspired by Ted's conviction, the crowd turns on O'Hare as his bodyguards, Morty and McGuirk, launch him away on a jet helmet, while the seed is finally planted.
+Inspired by Ted's conviction, the crowd turns on O'Hare as his bodyguards Morty and McGuirk launch him away on a jet helmet, while the seed is finally planted.

-As time passes, the land begins to recover, wildlife begins to return to the area, and the Lorax reunites with the Once-ler.
+As time passes, the land begins to recover while wildlife begins to return to the area.
+The Lorax returns and reunites with the Once-ler, and the two greet each other as friends.
+The film ends with a message; "UNLESS someone like you cares a whole awful lot, nothing is going to get better.
+It’s not. - Dr. Seuss".